deepennyway/weavers-almanac/src/dice/dice-template.md

 ---
+edited: Yes
 title: "Template"
 order: -1
 ---
+[#Lexi: The header box that isn't in this file needs no edits except maaaaybe changing "Describe the die itself" to "Describe this Weaving Die itself" if you feel like it.
+Not necessary, and I'm not sure if I think it's better that way.]

 The opening text for your new die should contain three body-length paragraphs, each paragraph addressing one of the following: